sadoyan/webrados/README.md

 ### **Large files**

 In order to be able to store large file in RADOS directly files needs to be split to smaller chunks.
-GO-WebRados will automatically set maximum chunk size to  **uploadmaxpart** and split files in accordance to that.
+GO-WebRados will automatically set maximum chunk size to  **OSDMaxObjectSize** of Ceph and split files in accordance to that.
-For this GO-WebRados requires Redis servers to store metadata for big files.
-(Make sure to keep Redis database safe and periodically back it up.)
-Redis will store metadata only for large files.
-Small files are to split and not require special metadata server.

 ### **Special commands**